AdityaVijay1/CMSLearningJournal/week-5-learning-journal.md

 # Estimated Hours
-I spent approximately 22 hours this week on Content Management System Assignment 1
+I spent approximately 10 hours this week on Practical 5 Tasks

 # Content Insights
 This week I learnt a lot of things related to Joomla, WordPress, Segmentation-Targeting-Positioning (STP) and the Four Ps (Product,Price,Place,Promotion) from the class lecture, practical work and online research.
 I created two different websites with different targeted goals based on the demographic of the business and created a website to specifically target a younger audience by providing a product line to their liking and a place for them to study, talk and meet with friends and the second website specifically targeting only adults, by providing them with a combination of coffee and smoking that has a huge customer base but not a lot of places that offer them.
 For this assignment, I had done plenty of research that has allowed me to learn a wide variety features and knowledge about Joomla and WordPress.